-It is very similar to the up-level T70 model, the only real difference being the size of the belt.
-The T50 has a 20" x 60" belt, while the T70 has a 22" x 60". so it is a bit roomier.
+It is very similar to the up-level T75 model, the only real difference being the size of the belt.
+The T50 has a 20" x 60" belt, while the T75 has a 22" x 60", so it is a bit roomier.

-A lot of user reviews mention the fact that the three console choices are a key bonus that made them decide to go with a Matrix treadmill.
+A lot of user reviews mention the fact that the four console choices are a key bonus that made them decide to go with a Matrix treadmill.
 You can go with the base XR, which is an 8.5" LCD.
 Stepping up you have the XER, a 10" touch screen with app integration and internet.
-At the top you have the XIR, a 16" HD touchscreen.
+At the top you have the XIR and XUR, a 16" HD & 22" HD touchscreen, respectively.

 You don't necessarily need the advanced consoles, but they do give you a lot more features.
-For example, with the base XR console you get ViaFit workout tracking, Passport TV connection, Sprint 8 interval training plus 10 other programs.
+For example, with the base XR console you get 5 built in workouts and no wifi capability.

-The XER and XIR both give you internet and fitness apps, plus Virtual Active HD videos onscreen, Bluetooth, smartphone compatibility, a USB port and speakers.
-So you will be much more entertained with the touch screen consoles, but they do add $500 and $1000 to the price tag, respectively, so you have to decide if it's something you need.
+The XER, XIR and XUR give you internet and fitness apps, Bluetooth, smartphone compatibility, a USB port and speakers.
+So you will be much more entertained with the touch screen consoles, but they do add a bit to the price tag, so you have to decide if it's something you need.